prodzilla/prodzilla/README.md

     - Standalone easy-to-install image
     - Github Actions integration to trigger tests / use as smoke tests

-## Long-term yml definition
+## Future prodzilla.yml definition

-We'd love to get to a point where the yml file looks something like this.
-Importantly, that it represents a view of the intended behaviour of the services that any human / stakeholder can read and understand.
+I'd love to get to a point where the yml file represents a view of the intended behaviour of the services that any human / stakeholder can read and understand.

 A full view of this is available in `prodzilla-future.yml`.